 The Bioacoustics Research Program at the Cornell Lab of Ornithology offers a five-day introductory-level Sound Analysis Workshop, usually twice per year.
 The workshop is intended primarily for biologists interested in analysis, visualization, and measurement of animal sounds.
 The workshop covers basic principles of spectrographic analysis and measurement of animal sounds, as well as specific tools and techniquesin Raven Pro, a sound analysis application program developed by BRP.

-The next workshop will be run from April 3 to 7, 2017.
-If you’re interested in attending, please contact Liz Rowland, email@example.com.
+The next workshop will take place in the fall of 2017.
+The dates have not been chosen yet, but if you'd be interested in attending, please contact Liz Rowland, firstname.lastname@example.org.

 Since its inception in 2007, more than 200 participants from 32 countries have taken the class, with basic and applied research interests in the sounds of birds, marine mammals, bats and other terrestrial mammals, frogs, insects, and fish.

 The workshop provides an excellent opportunity to exchange ideas with fellow participants on your sound analysis research and to develop new contacts with staff and researchers in the Bioacoustics Research Program.